Neko-nos/configs/README.md

    ```

 Git configuration files are also provided (they are located in the WSL directory).

+### Zsh prompt
+#### Prompt with Icons
+1. Font Settings<br>
+   To display icons using Powerlevel10k, download the `MesloLGS NF` font files from [here](https://github.com/romkatv/powerlevel10k/blob/master/font.md).<br>
+   After downloading, set the font in both your terminal and IDE.

+2. Configure Powerlevel10k<br>
+   Once the font is set, run `p10k configure` to generate a new configuration file.

+#### Instant Prompt
+Powerlevel10k offers an [instant prompt](https://github.com/romkatv/powerlevel10k/blob/master/README.md#instant-prompt), allowing you to type commands while plugins are still loading.<br>
+The instructions in `p10k configure` recommend setting `POWERLEVEL9K_INSTANT_PROMPT` to `verbose`, but if you encounter warnings about the instant prompt, set it to `quiet`.

 #### GUI settings
 Since `.zshrc` doesn't support command key configuration, I use [Karabina-elements](https://karabiner-elements.pqrs.org/), an OS-level key configuration tool.<br>